gilvansfilho/dotenv-2-configmap/README.md

 # dotenv-2-configmap
 Bash script to create openshift or kubernetes configmap from .env or .properties file (or whatever key=value file).

+This is different from `--from-file` once `dotenv-2-configmap` extract key=value pairs from file and inject directly in configmap and `--from-file` inject the file in configmap.

+Run the samples to see difference.

 ## How To